josh-59/smsh/README.md

 /usr/local/sbin:/usr/local/bin:/usr/bin
 ```

+Our goal is to do the shell well, and otherwise to stay out of the way.

-__Verbose Error Reporting__ No more `syntax error near unexpected token \`foo'`!
+__Verbose Error Reporting__ No more `syntax error near unexpected token`!
-Rust gets CLI error reporting, and we want to be like Rust:
+The Rust compiler does CLI error reporting right, and we want to be like Rust:

 ```
 $ echo e{PATH